 The bill amends the definition of a "targeted small business" in Iowa law to broaden the criteria for qualification.
-It replaces the term "small business" with "any enterprise" that is at least fifty-one percent owned, operated, and actively managed by women, minority persons, service-disabled veterans, or persons with disabilities.
-Additionally, it specifies that the enterprise must be located in Iowa, operated for profit under single management, and now includes a requirement that the enterprise has fewer than twenty employees.
+It replaces the term "a small business" with "any enterprise" that is at least fifty-one percent owned, operated, and actively managed by women, minority persons, service-disabled veterans, or persons with disabilities.
+Additionally, it specifies that the enterprise must be located in Iowa, operated for profit and under single management, and has fewer than twenty employees.

-Furthermore, the bill modifies the maximum annual gross income threshold for qualifying as a targeted small business.
-The previous limit of four million dollars is increased to ten million dollars, calculated as an average of the three preceding fiscal years.
-This change aims to allow more enterprises to qualify for targeted small business status, thereby promoting inclusivity and support for diverse ownership in the state.
+Furthermore, the bill modifies the income threshold for qualifying as a targeted small business by increasing the maximum annual gross income from four million dollars to ten million dollars, based on an average of the three preceding fiscal years.
+This change aims to expand the pool of businesses that can benefit from targeted small business programs, thereby promoting inclusivity and support for diverse ownership in the state.

 Statutes affected: Introduced: 15.102